 Equity Earnings.
-This business segment recorded equity income of \$7 million and \$26 million for the years ended December 31, 2013 and 2012, respectively, from its interest in Southeast Supply Header, LLC (SESH), a jointly-owned pipeline.
-The decrease in equity income was primarily due to the contribution of a 24.95% interest in SESH to Enable on May 1, 2013.
+This business segment recorded equity income of \$7 million for the year ended December 31, 2013 from its interest in Southeast Supply Header, LLC (SESH), a jointly-owned pipeline.
 Beginning May 1, 2013, equity earnings related to our interest in SESH and Enable are reported as components of equity income in our Midstream Investments segment.